clarus/coq-blog/posts/2014-11-25 Make a Coq package.md

 * `MINOR`: minor changes
 * `PATCH`: bug fixes

 We do a pull-request to add our new package (see [pull-requests on GitHub](https://help.github.com/articles/using-pull-requests/) if you need help).
-Fork the [OPAM Coq repository](https://github.com/coq/opam-coq-archive) and add a folder `coq:that-super-proof/coq:that-super-proof.dev` in `released/packages/`.
-All package names must be in small caps and start by `coq:` namespace.
+Fork the [OPAM Coq repository](https://github.com/coq/opam-coq-archive) and add a folder `coq-that-super-proof/coq-that-super-proof.dev` in `released/packages/`.
+Package names must start with the `coq-` prefix.

 A package is described by three files: